spacewalk01/yolov5-fire-detection/README.md

 cd yolov5
 pip install -r requirements.txt  # install
 ```
-Use [train.ipynb](train.ipynb) or the following commands for training & inference.

-* Train
+### Train
+I set up a [script](train.ipynb) for training the model from scratch.
 To train the model, download [Fire-Dataset](https://mega.nz/file/MgVhQSoS#kOcuJFezOwU_9F46GZ1KJnX1STNny-tlD5oaJ9Hv0gY) and put it in ```datasets``` folder.
-This dataset contains samples from both [Kaggle Fire & Smoke](https://www.kaggle.com/dataclusterlabs/fire-and-smoke-dataset) and [Fire & Guns](https://www.kaggle.com/atulyakumar98/fire-and-gun-dataset) datasets.
+This dataset contains samples from both [Fire & Smoke](https://www.kaggle.com/dataclusterlabs/fire-and-smoke-dataset) and [Fire & Guns](https://www.kaggle.com/atulyakumar98/fire-and-gun-dataset) datasets on Kaggle.
 I filtered out images and annotations that contain smokes & guns as well as images with low resolution, and then changed fire annotation's label in annotation files.
 ```
 python train.py --img 640 --batch 16 --epochs 10 --data ../fire_config.yaml --weights yolov5s.pt --workers 0
 ```
-* Inference
+### Inference
-If you want to train your own model, use the following command for detection:
+If you train your own model, use the following command for detection:
 ```
 python detect.py --source input.mp4 --weights runs/train/exp/weights/best.pt --conf 0.2
 ```
-Or you can download the pretrained [model](https://mega.nz/file/t8kgHZRD#cjlFhQu-GkVnsmayxqF98EHpbpC6J6b9fmOJJeDFZNc), use it as follows:
+Or you can download the pretrained [model](https://mega.nz/file/t8kgHZRD#cjlFhQu-GkVnsmayxqF98EHpbpC6J6b9fmOJJeDFZNc), use it for detection as follows:
 ```
 python detect.py --source input.mp4 --weights your_path/best.pt --conf 0.2
 ```